pietrobe/EMIx/examples/README.md

 ```
 problem = EMI_problem("config.yml")
 ```
-The input .yml file contains time discretisation parameters, input files, tags information, and physical parameters.
-If not specified in config.yml, default input parameters are taken from (KNP)EMI_problem.py
+The input `.yml` file contains paths to geometry files, tags information, discretisation and physical parameters.
+Default parameters are provided in (KNP)EMI_problem.py, if not specified in config.yml

 Remark on tags:
-- when pure Neumann boundary conditions are used (default) the boundary tag is not necessary.
-- The default value of the extra tag is 1 and the default of membrane is the same as the intra tag.
 - The intra tag must be provided (as an integer or a list).
+- The default value of the extra tag is 1.
+- The default membrane tag is the same as the intra tag.
+- When pure Neumann boundary conditions are used (default) the boundary tag is not necessary.

 Read `data/README.md` for additional info about input generation from surface geometries.